 1

-1. Save the composer.json file and run the following command in your terminal to install the package:
+- Save the composer.json file and run the following command in your terminal to automatically run the custom script after installing or updating packages:

 1